jtwag-041/amortizer/README.md

 (Click on the GIFS to enlarge and open in new tab)

-5 floating assets to amortize:
+5 floating assets to amortize with quarterly payments:

 ![runtointeractive_floatingassets (2)](https://github.com/jtwag-041/amortizer/assets/48776287/2c38f2f6-91f6-4d2f-b9fc-b2363c54950d)